Digital Influx - Product Design

 Analytics Review

-1. Limited Visibility: The sponsorship page was buried under a β€œGet Involved” dropdown, resulting in only 5% of visitors engaging with the page.
-This contributed to low donor participation.
+Limited Visibility: The sponsorship page was buried under a β€œGet Involved” dropdown, resulting in only 5% of visitors engaging with the page.
+This lack of visibility contributed to low donor participation and indicated poor usability in navigation.

-2. Navigational Challenges: Users struggled to find critical information, especially the donation form.
-On average, it took over 1 minute for users to locate the donation page, leading to a 50% task completion rate.
+Navigational Challenges: Users had difficulty finding essential actions, particularly the donation form.
+On average, it took over 1 minute to find the donation page, leading to a 50% task completion rate.

 Survey Insights

-In addition to the analytics, the survey provided valuable insights into user perceptions:
+In addition to the analytics and testing, the survey provided valuable insights into user perceptions:

 • Tech & Design Professionals